mvolkmann/blog/src/web-dev-tips.md

 ### CSS box model

 The CSS box model defines how padding, border, and margin are added to elements.
-Padding is outside the content and inside the border.
+Padding is outside the content and inside the border can be set to `0`.
 The border is optional.
-Margin is outside the border.
+Margin is outside the border and can also be set to `0`.

 <img alt="CSS box model" style="width: 50%"
   src="/blog/assets/css-box-model.png?v={{pkg.version}}"